How is the data stored on HDDs and SSDs?

 What are the chances to recover files from an external HDD and SSD?

-The chances of successful data recovery depend on a number of factors, in particular, on the issue that caused data loss.
+The chances of successful data recovery from an HDD depend on a number of factors, in particular, on the issue that caused data loss.
+Such drives store data on spinning magnetic platters, which can be prone to mechanical failures.
 Usually, physical damages could be recognized by clicking sounds and other strange noises.
 Let’s make it clear, it’s ok when a hard disk drive makes some noise, especially when it’s booting or accessing/copying data, but the sound should be low-pitched and unobtrusive.
 In case an HDD produces a grinding or persistent clicking noise, if it keeps vibrating or beeps once and stops humming, that might be a sign that there's something wrong with it.
 So, if you happen to notice any kind of mechanical damage to an external hard drive, you’d better contact a data recovery center as only a qualified specialist can evaluate the extent of damage and restore data without making it even worse.

-On the other hand, when you delete some files by mistake, accidentally format your disk or encounter a logical failure like partition or file system corruption, the possibilities to restore deleted or lost information are usually quite high (at least, before it’s overwritten).
-Yet, they depend on the file system of your HDD or SSD, as it determines the way the files are deleted from a device.
-Most external hard drives have NTFS, HFS+, FAT32 or exFAT.
-So, the chances of successful data restoration may vary from almost 100% in case of NTFS to rather moderate in case of FAT32 or exFAT, when, as a rule, only a partial recovery of lost information is possible.
-As for HFS+, the success of the recovery procedure is subject to how long the drive has been used after data deletion.
+On the other hand, when you delete some files by mistake, quickly format your disk or encounter a logical failure like partition or file system corruption, the possibilities to restore deleted or lost information are usually quite high (at least, before it’s overwritten).
+Yet, they depend on the file system type of your HDD, as it determines the way the files are deleted from a device.
+Most external hard drives have NTFS, APFS, FAT32 or exFAT.
+So, the chances of successful data restoration may vary from almost 100% in case of NTFS to rather moderate in case of FAT32 or exFAT, when, as a rule, only a partial recovery of lost information is possible due to extensive file system fragmentation.
+APFS can further complicate recovery because of its widespread use of encryption, which protects both data and metadata.